savannahmarshall/Lost-Lands/README.md

 **Final Setting:** Upon reaching the final setting of the game, you will see a red **Reset Adventure** button.
 Pressing this button will return you to the first setting and clear your inventory, allowing you to play again and enjoy the adventure once more.

+## Technologies

+**React:** Used for building the front-end user interface, including interactive elements like buttons and modals.

+**MongoDB Atlas:** A cloud-based NoSQL database used to store user data, inventory, riddles, and other game-related data.

+**Mongoose ODM:** A tool for modeling and managing data in MongoDB, ensuring a structured schema for the application’s database.

+**GraphQL:** Utilized to query and mutate data efficiently between the front-end and the back-end.

+**Node.js:** The back-end runtime environment for handling server-side logic.

+**Express.js:** A web framework for Node.js, managing API routes and server functionality.

+**JWT (JSON Web Token):** Implemented for user authentication, allowing secure access to game features and inventory.

+**Render:** The cloud platform used to deploy the application, ensuring both the front-end and back-end are accessible online.

 **Please click [here](https://project-3-bf5p.onrender.com/) to view the deployed application on Render.**